MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 Organization Node:

-- The organization node organizes projects
+- The organization node organizes projects into a single structure
 - The organization node is the root node for google cloud resources

 IAM resource hierarchy: